-Amidst the growing international carbon footprint menace, India’s emerging leadership in renewable energy has received international recognition.
+Amidst the growing international carbon footprint menace, India’s emerging leadership in renewable energy has received global recognition.

 Between 2010-11 and 2016-17, almost a quarter of the $70 billion-odd in external assistance received by India from foreign governments and multilateral agencies, came from Japan.
-This amount ($16.59 billion), is far ahead of what the World Bank and the Asian Development Bank have committed in that time.
+This amount ($16.59 billion), is far ahead of what the World Bank and ADB committed in that time.

 In India, solar is firing on all cylinders or – one might say – making hay while the sun shines.
 The near future is expected to witness even greater growth as solar moves from vanilla grid-connected projects to newer and more innovative forms of use.